Barry25000/Server_Side_Api_challenge_6/pseudo.md

 fetch weather from API
-check valididy of responce
+    using user search critiria
-take the same time from all 5 days (1pm) manipulate DOM to show weather data add search city to history store data to local storage
+check valididy of responce from API take the same time from all 5 days manipulate DOM to show weather data add search city to history store data to local storage